Skein relations for tangle Floer homology: Introduction

 \begin{rmk} Due to a difference in the orientation convention, the arrows in the exact triangle point in the opposite direction from those in \cite{mskein, quasi}.
 We follow the convention in \cite{hfk, mos, most, wong}, where the Heegaard surface is the oriented boundary of the $\alpha$-handlebody. \end{rmk}

-In another direction, Theorem~\ref{thm:gradings} may also provide a way to further the development of knot Floer homology in the framework of categorification.
+\begin{rmk} Technically, we do not show that the exact triangle in Corollary~\ref{cor:hfk} agrees with the ones in \cite{mskein} and \cite{wong}, which themselves are not known to coincide.
+However, we do expect all three to agree. \end{rmk}

+Parallel to the above, we also prove an oriented skein relation for tangle Floer homology in the second part of this paper, which can be viewed as a local analogue of the oriented skein relation for knot Floer homology proven by Ozs\'vath and Szab\'o \cite{hfk, oszskein}.
+While formally similar to the unoriented skein relation, we pursue this direction for a slightly different reason---we do so with a view towards the further development of knot Floer homology in the framework of categorification.

 Precisely, tangle Floer homology has been shown by Ellis, V\'ertesi, and the first author \cite{epv} to categorify the Reshetikhin--Turaev invariant for the quantum group $U_q (\mathfrak{gl}_{1|1})$.
 This puts tangle Floer homology on a similar footing as the tangle formulation of Khovanov homology \cite{kh3, chkh, bs}, which categorifies the Reshetikhin--Turaev invariant for $U_q (\mathfrak{sl}_2)$.
 What is missing in the work of Ellis, V\'ertesi, and the first author is a construction of $2$-morphisms, corresponding to tangle cobordisms.
 For knot Floer homology, cobordism maps are defined by Juh\'asz \cite{hfkcob} using contact geometry, and independently by Zemke \cite{zemke} using elementary cobordisms, and together they \cite{jz} show that their definitions coincide.
 Juh\'asz and Marengon \cite{jm} prove that the cobordism maps in \cite{hfkcob} fit into a skein exact triangle, providing evidence that these cobordism maps are actually the maps in skein sequences.
 Thus, one approach to constructing the $2$-morphisms mentioned above is to study the skein relations of tangle Floer homology further.

-Continuing in this line of thought, we also prove an oriented skein relation for tangle Floer homology in the second part of this paper, which generalizes an analogous relation for knot Floer homology proven by Ozs\'vath and Szab\'o \cite{hfk, oszskein}.
-Suppose $\eT_+$, $\eT_-$, and $\eT_0$ are three oriented elementary tangles identical except near a point, with the strands at which the tangles differ oriented from right to left, as in Figure~\ref{fig:Tel_ori_intro}.
+To state our results, suppose $\eT_+$, $\eT_-$, and $\eT_0$ are three oriented elementary tangles identical except near a point, with the strands at which the tangles differ oriented from right to left, as in Figure~\ref{fig:Tel_ori_intro}.

 There are corresponding Heegaard diagrams $\HD_+$, $\HD_-$, and $\HD_0$, which we describe explicitly in Section~\ref{sec:oriented}.
 Below, $U_1$ and $U_2$ are variables corresponding to the strands at which the tangles differ.